socomsystems/documentation/admin_manual/configuration_user/user_configuration.rst

 User management
 ===============

-On the User management page of your Nextcloud Web UI you can:
+On the User management page of your cyfrSpaces Web UI you can:

 * Create new users
 * View all of your users in a single scrolling window